henri23/koala_engine/README.md

 See [here](TODO.md).

 ### Prerequisites for Windows
+The engine supports two different build systems for Windows: ninja and clang (with MSVC).
+The ninja build requires that Visual Studio is installed and that cl.exe (the Microsoft compiler) is already setup.
+To do so the .bat file located "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars64.bat" must be run before running build-ninja.bat.

+Instead for the clang build you must install clang from the official LLVM releases, and setup clang in your PATH during the installation.

-- CMake for Windows: `winget install -e --id Kitware.CMake`
+- CMake for Windows: `scoop install cmake` or `winget install -e --id Kitware.CMake`
-- Visual Studio Build Tools: `winget install Microsoft.VisualStudio.2022.BuildTools`
+- Visual Studio (preferrably the latest version): https://visualstudio.microsoft.com/vs/community/.
+Remember to select Desktop C++ Development during installation
-- Git for Windows: `winget install git.git` OR https://gitforwindows.org/
+- Git for Windows: `scoop install git` or `winget install git.git` OR https://gitforwindows.org/
 - Vulkan SDK: `winget install khronosgroup.vulkansdk` OR download from https://vulkan.lunarg.com/
+- Ninja (only if you want to build with ninja): https://github.com/ninja-build/ninja/releases.
+Remember to add the path to the ninja.exe to your PATH

+ Ninja would be the method I recommend as it is the most similar to the linux build and it also creates the compile_commands.json file that allows you to edit your code with you code editor of choice, while the clang build offers intellisense only inside Visual Studio IDE.
+However it requires some extra steps, that is why both build systems are supported.

 ### Prerequisites for Linux

-Install these via package manager:
+As you can imagine, the linux setup is much faster from the standpoint of the libraries.
+You just need to install these via package manager:

 - `sudo apt install llvm` or `sudo pacman -S llvm`
 - `sudo apt install git` or `sudo pacman -S git`